 BY AFRIGO TEAM

 Must a missionary abandon his family to truly answer God’s call to reach the lost?
 Across the continent, a new generation of African missionaries is going out, and their families do not always understand the reasons.
 It can appear selfish, especially when the family has sacrificed to provide education and care, expecting the rewards later.
-It can look like abandonment when the elderly are left alone without their grown children to care for them.

 The missionary call

-Not everyone is called to missions in the same way.
-Some are called in a spectacular fashion like Paul’s Damascus experience.
+Some are called into missions in a spectacular fashion like Paul’s Damascus experience.
 For others, it is simply a growing conviction that God desires a different direction for them.
-Whatever the path, a person or a couple eventually comes to the decision that God wants them to go out and minister.
-This should be confirmed in consultation with trusted and mature spiritual advisors.
-Our first edition of AfriGO was all about calling.
-Read it here: https://bit.ly/42KawyR
+Whatever the path, a person or a couple eventually realize that God wants them to go out and minister.
+This should be confirmed with trusted and mature spiritual advisors.

 At this point, a family is informed about the decision, which may result in a confirmation of their worst fears: their child will become a beggar, could be killed in a strange land, or have children who will never know their grandparents.
-That initial educational investment is now seen as a poor one, indeed.
+That initial educational investment is now seen as a poor one.
 Unfortunately, the local pastor sometimes can be one of the biggest obstacles to the would-be missionary, with protests about local needs, doubt of the call, or his own fears about monies leaving the church for a foreign land.
-These reactions are deeply distressing for someone who has already struggled, perhaps for years, about God’s mission plans for them.
+These reactions are distressing for someone who has already struggled, perhaps for years, about God’s mission plans for them.

 Ubuntu and missions